 The program features two degree pathways.
 Both offer a strong, interdisciplinary foundation of knowledge that readies you for further study or career advancement.

-This pathway provides a strong foundation in early childhood topics.
-It prepares you to start or advance in a wide variety of career areas, including family and community support, policy and advocacy, social and health services, child protective services, and children’s museum education and outreach.
+This pathway provides a strong foundation in early childhood learning and development.
+It prepares you to enter or advance in a wide range of fields affecting children from birth through age 8 and their families, including care and education, health, and social services.
 It also readies you for graduate study in disciplines related to young children and families.

 Teaching & Learning Pathway